 Design is a problem-solving process.
 It's about coming up with the best solution for the client (whether they realise it or not), on time and on budget.
 Sometimes though, the process always quite go to plan.
 Sometimes a solution can go so off brief that outsiders are left wondering how and why the work was ever signed off.

-Fortunately, one designer’s misfortune is another designer’s free lesson on what not to do.
-Here, we’ve rounded up five fantastic design fails, and looked at what can be learned from them.
+Fortunately, however, one designer’s misfortune is another designer’s free lesson on what not to do.
+From print ads to packaging designs, here, we’ve rounded up six whopping design fails and what we can learn from them.

 01. Tesco buttermilk carton

 This is definitely one of those 'once you see it you can’t un-see it' design fails.
 It might look like a perfectly ordinary illustration for a piece of own-brand value packaging, but once you focus on the negative space in the image you see a certain body part you don’t want on a buttermilk carton.